sheffield-bioinformatics-core/wrangling-genomics/_episodes/05-automation.md

 ~~~
 {: .bash}

-We then extract the base name of the file (excluding the path and `.fastq` extension) and assign it
+We then extract the base name of the file (excluding the path and `.fq` extension) and assign it
 to a new variable called `base`.
 ~~~
     base=$(basename $fq1 _R1.trim.fq.gz)